 Mark Morris is a writer, award-winning librettist, music critic, theatre director, broadcaster, curator, and photographer, and has been teaching at the University of Alberta since 2000.
 He received his BA and MA from the University of Oxford, and completed the first ever Creative Writing PhD in English in Canada, at the University of Calgary, in 1996.
 He has taught at the Welsh College of Music and Drama, the Banff Centre, the University of Calgary, and Concordia University College of Alberta, as well as at the University of Alberta, where he has received a Faculty of Arts Teaching Award.
 He has also done many projects with schools in Alberta.
+He is the classical music critic for the Edmonton Journal.

 He has now written some 13 operas and very many concert works, with six different composers, which have been performed in Canada, the U.S.A., Ireland, England, Wales, Mexico, Sweden, and South Africa, and many of which have been broadcast.
 Some of those operas have been for the combination of children and adult performers and audiences, which have been seen in venues from the Royal Albert Hall (in the Children’s Proms) to Mexico’s main new music festival.
 Writing operas for children and adults resulted in a series of collaborations with the Welsh composer Mervyn Burch, MBE, for a company they helped set up, KidsOp.
-His most recent KidsOp opera was a collaboration with a young Canadian composer, Samantha Semler (currently a student at the University of Alberta) - a short, site-specific opera performed at Edmonton Opera's Opera al fresco at the Devonian Gardens.
+His most recent KidsOp opera was a collaboration with a young Canadian composer, Samantha Semler (then a student at the University of Alberta) - a short, site-specific opera performed at Edmonton Opera's Opera al fresco at the Devonian Gardens.

 As a photographer, he did a major project for the University of Alberta’s 100th Anniversary (during which he was Visiting-Scholar-in-Residence in the Faculty of Arts), which was exhibited in Edmonton and Vancouver.